chef-boneyard/private-chef-administration/source/installation/ha.rst

 Nominate one of your back-end servers as the “bootstrap” server.
 For that server, add the following:

-*Create the back-end boostrap server entry in private-chef.rb*
+*Create the back-end bootstrap server entry in private-chef.rb*

 .. code-block:: ruby